nicholamerkel/Albert-Sentiment-Analysis/README.md

 1. --data_dir - Directory where data is stored
 2. --model_type - The model which we wanna use for fine-tuning.
 Here, we are using <i>albert</i>
 3. --model_name_or_path - The variant of albert which you want to use.
-4. --output_dir - path where you want to save the model.
+4. --output_dir - Path where you want to save the model.
-5. --do_train - because we are training the model.
+5. --do_train - Because we are training the model.

 #### Example
 ```
-$ python run_glue.py --data_dir data --model_type albert --model_name_or_path albert-base-v2 --output_dir output --do_train
+$ python3 run_glue.py --data_dir data --model_type albert --model_name_or_path albert-base-v2 --output_dir dev/output --do_train
 ```

 ## Different Models available for use